Douglas Stewart, M. Ed | SAG-AFTRA | AEA

 Producing Artistic Director/Instructor

 Douglas Stewart is an accomplished producer, director, presentation trainer, writer, actor, dancer, and voice-over talent.
 He has over 100 professional theater and dance productions to his credit.
-Recently, he appeared at the 2016 Fringe Festival as Sheriff Traeger in Marcus Anthony's So Bright the Night.
+He last appeared at the Minneapolis Fringe Festival as Sheriff Traeger in Marcus Anthony's So Bright the Night.
 He also played the family patriarch, Frank Daugherty, in another original production of Anthony's play, The Booby Trap, at The Nimbus Theatre.
 In 2019, Stewart appeared with his daughter, Kaitlyn Stewart, in the Minneapolis 24-Hour Film Festival in a work called What About You?
-His major feature films include featured or supporting roles in Rust, Lightning Jack, Cold Feet, If You Could Say It In Words, Car Dealer, Tender Mercies, and Cultivating Charlie.
+His major feature films include featured or supporting roles in Rust, Lightning Jack, Cold Feet, If You Could Say It In Words, and Car Dealer.
+Other film credits include appearances in Tender Mercies and Cultivating Charlie.
 On TV he has appeared in Dallas, Lazarus Man and Unsolved Mysteries.
 He has numerous national & regional commercials and industrial films to his credit including principal roles for Lupient Infiniti, Hyundai Motors, Lone Star Beer, Showbiz & Chuck E' Cheese Pizza, Walmart, Texas Instruments, Miller Brewing, Eastman Kodak, Southwestern Bell Telephone, and Bounce Fabric Softener.
 Doug was a national spokesman for Mary Kay Cosmetics for several years.
 Many of Stewart's students have appeared on the stage and in feature film, network television shows, and national television commercials.

-Douglas recently received his M. Ed in Curriculum and Instruction with an emphasis in eLearning and Technology Education from Concordia University/Portland.
+Since 1994, Douglas has operated a successful government presentation and proposal development business called Stewart Presentations.
+His company has helped major federal contractors win in excess of $38 billion in contract awards.
+Douglas received his M. Ed in Curriculum and Instruction with an emphasis in eLearning and Technology Education from Concordia University/Portland.
 He completed his graduate studies in Theatre Directing from the University of New Mexico and B.A. in Dance from Point Park College in Pittsburgh.
 He has been a board member for the Dallas-Ft.
 Worth Chapter of SAG/AFTRA and New Mexico Screen Actors Guild.
-Locally, he has held board positions for The James Sewell Ballet and The Minnesota Shubert, (now The Cowles Center for Dance and the Performing Arts).
+While in Minneapolis, he held board positions for The James Sewell Ballet and The Minnesota Shubert, (now The Cowles Center for Dance and the Performing Arts).
 Before moving to Albuquerque in June 2020, Stewart was active on the Washburn Arts Council (WAC), a non-profit organization that supports Washburn High School's Performing Arts Department in Minneapolis.
-He is happy to be back supporting the local theater and dance in Albuquerque, the birthplace of the original Matchbox Theater in 1993.
+Recently, Stewart was asked to serve on the board of directors for Patricia Dickinson's Festival Ballet Albuquerque.
+He is happy to be back supporting the local theater and dance scene in Albuquerque, the birthplace of the original Matchbox Theater in 1994.